pymedphys/pymedphys/docs/developer/file-structure.rst

    |-- ...

 For the most part, the many ``__init__.py`` files just tell Python to treat directories containing the files as *packages*.
-They forms part of how PyMedPhys' many modules are brought together as an installable package or library whose modules can be imported.
+They form part of how PyMedPhys' code is brought together as an installable package or library whose modules can be imported.

 Python files within the source code should have descriptive names indicating the functions of the code within them.
 For example, ``dose.py`` in level 1 of